Shnitselon/shell-L1-template/DEVGUIDE.md

 #### SetStateId
-Set synchronization state id to the device, it calls after any change done
+Sets the id of the current synchronization state between CloudShell and the device.
+It is called whenever any change done.

 **Attributes**
 * *StateId* - Id

-#### *Example of implementation*
+#### *Example*
 ```python
     def set_state_id(self, state_id):
         """